-Joslyn Art Museum – closing on May 1, 2022 for renovations
+Joslyn Art Museum – closed until 2024 for renovations

 Beautiful art in an iconic building in Omaha?
 Joslyn Art Museum a classy date.
 And the best part is, it’s FREE.
 The restaurant at the Joslyn is going to be a little pricey if you’re on a budget.